Changissnz/nu_merchant_principal/README.md

 for there is no mechanical principle behind it that ensures the equal probability of easiness in befriending and enemizing.
-Who is to state, with a guarantee that rests completely on confidence instead of fear, that every person becomes an enemy in the eyes of a "neo-mercantilist" (for lack of a better term)?
+Who is to state, with a guarantee that rests completely on confidence instead of fear, that not every person becomes an enemy in the eyes of a "neo-mercantilist" (for lack of a better term)?